Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

 This implies

 for all $v\in\mathcal C^\infty(Q_T)$ with $v(T,\cdot)=0$; that is, $m$ is a distributional solution to

 Accordingly, $(u,m)$ solves \eqref{mfg}. \end{proof}

-Unfortunately, the existence of minimizers for $\mathcal I(\cdot)$ in $\mathscr I$ is not guaranteed due to the insufficient regularity of the first-order case and the lack of coercivity of $-u_t+H(\nabla u)$.
+Unfortunately, the existence of minimizers for $\mathcal I(\cdot)$ in $\mathscr I$ is not guaranteed due to insufficient regularity in the first-order case and the lack of coercivity.
 To address this matter, in Section \ref{sec5}, we introduce a relaxation of Problem \ref{var1} for which the existence of a minimizer can be proven.